 This may well be driven by proximity to major problem areas e.g. Australia is close to Indonesia where the palm oil industry is flourishing and devastating the natural environment.

 While we made the switch to ‘easy-to-find’ palm oil free products years ago (e.g. peanut butter and most of our personal care products), we haven’t done enough to keep up to date with the palm oil saga and the gravity of the situation – until now.

 WHAT IS PALM OIL?

 It accounts for around 34% of the Global vegetable oil volume with soybean trailing behind at 29%.
 It’s used in just about every product that we consume from shampoo to lipstick to peanut butter and everything in-between.

-WHY IS IT SO POPULAR?
+WHY IS PALM OIL SO POPULAR?

 Because it’s the most efficient oilseed crop in the world.
 A hectare of a palm oil plantation can produce almost ten times the amount of oil than the next closest type of oilseed (e.g. rapeseed).

+The problem with palm oil is ultimately one of production greed.
 Efficiency essentially equates to profit.
 Profit for every major corporate that uses palm oil like Unilever (think Dove, Lipton, Lynx etc.), Kellogg and Nestle, to name a few.

 And, this relentless drive for short term profit and growth almost always comes at the expense of something or someone.
 Sadly, in this case, it’s no different.